jinhedev/MultiTask/README.md

 ## Authors

-Voat unofficial client for iOS was originally created by [rightmeow](https://github.com/jinhedev/).
+MultiTask for iOS was originally created by [rightmeow](https://github.com/jinhedev/).

 See also the list of [contributors](CREDITS.md) who helped in this project.